daH005/GreenChat/README.md

 - `node.js` (for JS-tests and TS-compilation)
 - `Selenium`

-This project is being develoved with the goal of feeling how the real messengers are developed.
+This project is being developed with the goal of feeling how the real messengers are developed.

 Demo
 ----